 How to sterilize jars

-The easiest way to sterilize your glass jars or canning jars for your kimchi is by boiling them.
+The easiest way to sterilize your glass jars or canning jars for your is by boiling them.
 Just bring a pot of water to a boil and gently submerge the jars into the water completely.
 Let them simmer for 10 minutes for altitudes of 1000 feet or less and add an additional minute per 1000 feet.

 Alternatively, if you are using those gallon size jars, you can place the jar upside-down into a pot or pan of simmering water.
 Let the jars steam for about 15 minutes.